Upper Manhattan Running Zone

 URL: http://www.columbia.edu/~fdc/running/

 Runners who live in the Columbia University area of Manhattan, New York City (Morningside Heights and West Harlem) are fortunate to have Riverside Park, Central Park, and Morningside Park nearby.
 The parks and the Hudson riverfront are in better condition now than at any time in the last 100 years, especially since 2000 with the inauguration of the Greenway, and the 1980s when we stopped dumping raw sewage into the Hudson.
-This page describes some obvious and not-so-obvious runs that start in the Columbia area.
-Some day maybe I'll add diagrams and more photos.
+This page describes some obvious and not-so-obvious runs that start in the Columbia area, but it should also be useful for anybody who lives on the west side anywhere between midtown and Washington Heights / Inwood.

-Thanks to Aleida Muñoz, Walter Bourne, Victor L. Schuster, and Deborah Wassertzug for contributions.
-All readers are welcome to send updates and corrections, as the landscape is changing faster than I can keep up with it!
+Thanks to Aleida Morel, Walter Bourne, Victor L. Schuster, and Deborah Wassertzug for contributions.

 • North along the River